appetrosyan/appetrosyan.github.io/blog/rants/emacs.md

 Which means that none of the GUI stuff gets done, not now, not later, not eventually.
 This is painful.
 One thing that has to be done in a hacky way on Emacs, are the GUI elements in things like `customize-apropos`, instead of having an actual text-box, you are given an approximation of what a DOS-era text box would look like, except less useful and more shitty.
-The reason for this is the separation of the GUI toolkit of Emacs -- GTK and the run-time nature of interpreting Elisp, even if it's compiled to a dynamic library in native binary.
+The reason for this is the separation of the GUI toolkit of Emacs -- GTK and the run-time nature of interpreting E-lisp, even if it's compiled to a dynamic library in native binary.
 It was decided to go function over form, which later ended up just choosing not to have decent-looking controls.
 In Lem, given it uses SDL, not only can those controls be done better from scratch, most of the technical limitations which would prevent one from using this stuff correctly are also gone.
-But, in a typical "you had one job fashion", because the main target is a terminal implementation, people targetting lem, will almost never support the GUI features...
+But, in a typical "you had one job fashion", because the main target is a terminal implementation, people targeting Lem, will almost never support the GUI features...

 ::: warning
 TELETYPES ARE FUCKING DEAD; GROW THE FUCK UP!!